CentralLaserFacility/epac-flatbuffer-formats/README.md

 data formats used in the EPAC data management system, as well as Python code to serialise and deserialise those formats.

-Both of these are heavily based on/copied from the [ESS schemas][streaming-data-types] and [ESS code][python-streaming-data-types].
+`f142` and `ADAr` are heavily based on/copied from the [ESS schemas][streaming-data-types] and [ESS code][python-streaming-data-types].
 Code using the ESS `streaming_data_types` package should be able to be ported to this package with few if any changes beyond the import path.

+These, in addition to `wa00` will soon be deprecated in favor of the singlular `pva0` schema.

 ## Getting started